Deboo08/Deboo08.github.io/index.md

 - Human Computer/Technology Interaction
 - Virtual Reality

-Currently I am learning full stack front-end development skills, including but not limited to Vue, React, Typescript, meanwhile, I am learning basic operating systems, computer networks and psychology that may be helpful for my future education.
+Currently I am learning full stack front-end development skills, including but not limited to Vue, React, Typescript, meanwhile, I am learning basic data structure, operating systems, computer networks and psychology that may be helpful for my future education.
 Furthermore, I am also looking for some suitable taught master's programs.
 <br>

 ---

 ## Skills
-- **Front-end development**: master HTML5, CSS3, JavaScript, familiar with CSS box model, selector, and responsive layout; Familiar with React technology stack (Hook, Router, LocalStorage, Axios), familiar with React components, state management, virtual DOM, event processing, page jump, etc.
+- **Front-end development**: Proficient in HTML5, CSS3, JavaScript, including CSS box model, selectors, and responsive layout.
+Experienced with React (Hooks, Router, LocalStorage, Axios) and Vue.js (Vue Router, Vuex, Vue CLI), adept at building single-page applications.
-- **Back-end development**: familiar with Java basic syntax, understand common software design patterns; I have used MySQL and SQL Server database, familiar with the operation of adding, deleting, modifying and checking SQL, and can write SQL statements.
+- **Back-end development**: Proficient in Java syntax and object-oriented programming principles for building robust backend solutions.
+Experienced in implementing RESTful APIs and applying software design patterns such as MVC, Singleton, Factory, and Observer for creating scalable and maintainable applications.
+- **Basic Algorithms**: Strong understanding of fundamental algorithms and data structures, covering sorting, searching, and graph algorithms.
+- **Database Management**: Proficient in MySQL and SQL Server, skilled in writing SQL queries for data manipulation and management.
+- **UI/UX Design**: Knowledgeable in UI/UX design principles, proficient in Figma and Pixso for creating prototype diagrams and graphics.
+- **Photoshop (PS) & Premiere Pro (PR)**: Proficient in Adobe Photoshop and Illustrator for graphic design and image editing.
-- **English proficiency**: IELTS 7.
+- **English Proficiency**: IELTS 7.